 We also monitor for air toxics and acid rain.

 Visit DHEC's South Carolina Ambient Air Monitoring map to see the location of all the air quality monitoring stations in South Carolina.
-Click on a location to bring up a description of the monitoring site and an explanation of what we are measuring at that location.
+Select a location to bring up a description of the monitoring site and an explanation of what we are measuring at that location.
 The map also provides historical graphs showing concentrations of major pollutants found at each monitoring station.

 Ambient Air Network Monitoring Plan